-I am very proud to be an Open Airways for Schools instructor for the American Lung Association.
+I am very proud to be an Open Airways for Schools–a free self management program for children with asthma that is taught right in their schools from the American Lung Association.
 This program directly improves the lives of children with asthma by empowering students at their schools via six workshops that teach the children how to manage their asthma, avoid asthma attacks, understand the difference between rescue and maintenance medications, the proper usage of a peak flow meter and we even role play how to speak to an adult about your asthma!
 I’m biased, but I have seen first hand the impact this program has and there is nothing more satisfying as when I see my former students in public carrying their inhalers and sharing stories of asthma attacks that were controlled!!

 It feels great to be part of a world-wide movement and commitment to improving lives with asthma.